 Some of these sugar replacements can cause intestinal discomfort in some individuals.

-High-fructose corn syrup, sometimes disguised as corn sugar or called glucose/fructose in Canada, is a chemically converted, corn-based sweetener that studies show is increasingly linked to obesity, diabetes, and metabolic syndrome.
+High-fructose corn syrup (HFCS), sometimes disguised as corn sugar or called glucose/fructose in Canada, is a chemically converted, corn-based sweetener that studies show is increasingly linked to obesity, diabetes, and metabolic syndrome.

 I’m pleased to say we achieved an ideal amount of sweetness.

 How did I do it?
-My Vegan Protein Powders are lightly sweetened with two substances from plants: Stevia and Luo Han Guo Juice Concentrate.
+My Vegan Protein Powders are lightly sweetened with two substances derived directly from plants: Stevia and Luo Han Guo Juice Concentrate.

 Stevia is derived from the leaf of the South American stevia plant.
 It has been used to sweeten South American dishes and drinks for many centuries.

-Luo Han Guo is a natural sweetener, but it's a bit more expensive and harder to find.
+Luo Han Guo is a naturally derived sweetener, but it's a bit more expensive and harder to find.
 In China, the Lou Han fruit has also been used as a sweetener for centuries, and it’s about 200 times sweeter than sugar.

 Available in 3 Delicious Flavors, My Vegan Protein Powder Offers a Potent Helping of Nutrition…